Alexandria high school graduate is now ‘World’s Fastest Man’ - WTOP News

+Noah Lyles is putting Alexandria, Virginia, on the map — in the world of track.

-The 26-year-old man, who graduated from Northern Virginia’s Alexandria City High School, earned the title of “World’s Fastest Man” this past weekend, after bringing home the gold during the 2023 World Athletics Championships in Budapest, Hungary on Sunday.
+The 26-year-old man, who graduated from Northern Virginia’s Alexandria City High School, earned the title of “World’s Fastest Man” this past weekend, after bringing home the gold in the 100-meter dash during the 2023 World Athletics Championships in Budapest, Hungary, on Sunday.

 Now, he’s on the heels of another remarkable accomplishment.